 Dr. Lushniak was born in Chicago to post-World War II immigrants from Ukraine.
 He was admitted to the six-year Honors Program in Medical Education at Northwestern University and completed his B.S. degree in 1981 and M.D. in 1983.
 In 1984, he completed his MPH degree at Harvard University.
 He completed a residency in family medicine in 1987 (St Joseph Hospital, Chicago) and maintains certifications in dermatology and preventive medicine (occupational).

 A firm believer in leadership by example, Dr. Lushniak also promotes the core messages of the National Prevention Strategy via his active lifestyle.
 He is an avid long-distance bicyclist, runner and hiker.
-In 2012, he scaled the summit of the most heavily-glaciated peak in the United States, Washington’s 14-thousand foot Mount Rainier and in 2015 bicycled across the state of Iowa.
-He resides in Rockville, Maryland with his wife Dr. Patricia Cusumano and two daughters Larissa and Stephanie.
+He resides in Rockville, Maryland with his wife Dr. Patricia Cusumano and is a proud father of two daughters.

 BS in Medical Sciences (Honors Program in Medical Education), Northwestern University, Evanston IL